cfware/babel-plugin-bare-import-rewrite/README.md

 ### extensions

 A list of extensions to use in resolver.
 Default `['.mjs', '.js', '.json']`.

+### processAtProgramExit

+This causes processing to occur during the babel `Program.exit` visitor.
+In general this option is not needed.

 ### `.resolve(importModule, sourceFileName, pluginOptions)` - Resolve absolute path.